Remembering the Armenian Genocide

 In fact, the beloved saint traveled to Armenia in 2001 to celebrate its 1,700th anniversary of Christianity.

-“Armenians still talk about Pope John Paul II’s visit,” recalled Archbishop Barsamian, a Turkish-born prelate whose family’s life was directly affected by the genocide — and whose personal story reflects the mystery of the Holy Spirit, who inspires leaders in unlikely circumstances.
+“Armenians still talk about Pope John Paul II’s visit,” recalled Archbishop Barsamian, a Turkish-born prelate whose family’s life was directly impacted by the genocide — and whose personal story reflects the beautiful mystery of the Holy Spirit, who inspires leaders in unlikely circumstances.

 Khajag Barsamian was born in 1951 in Arapkir, a historical town near the Euphrates River founded by an Armenian king in the 11th century when the area was in the Byzantine Empire.